Jonathn1001/Jonathn1001/README.md

 - 👋 Hi, I’m @Jonathn1001
 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m willing to be a freelancer now
-- 📫 How to reach me ...

 <!---
 Jonathn1001/Jonathn1001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.